Buildings, Cities & Infrastructure

 Green, Clean Bridges & Elevated Highways

 Photo: Hannah Letinich

 Private-Public Partnership Cleans Over Two Million Gallons of Stormwater Annually

 It’s another rainy day in Seattle.
 In the city’s Fremont neighborhood, stormwater flows off the Aurora Bridge, which spans the Ship Canal, connecting Lake Union to Puget Sound.
 The stormwater, which fell as rain, is now laden with toxic chemicals and metals from rubber tires, brakes, motor oils, antifreeze and other sources.
 It’s so polluted that national stormwater expert, Dr. Richard Horner, found the Aurora Bridge creates the most-contaminated runoff he’s ever tested.

-Every year, million gallons of this stormwater rolls off the Aurora Bridge into the waterway below—where it contaminates a key route for migrating salmon and eventually flows into Puget Sound.
+Every year, a million gallons of this stormwater rolls off the Aurora Bridge into the waterway below—where it contaminates a key route for migrating salmon and eventually flows into Puget Sound.
 In urban waters like Lake Union, stormwater may kill up to 80 percent of migrating Coho salmon before they have a chance to spawn.
 The beloved Southern Resident Orcas are endangered too, in part due to high levels of stormwater toxins affecting their immune systems and reproductive rates.

 A Private and Public Partnership Solution